SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - The feeling of having ties to the community is what really fosters loyalty and makes people excited to come to the debsoc.

+You will be quite busy as an organizer and a judge.

 ###  Feedback